JaredFlomen/SecondCloset/README.md

     ]
 }
 8. Optional - I downlaoded Postman's desktop agent as the requests were not being delivered (can be found in the bottom right footer)
 9. Your quote will be displayed in the body of the response.
+Check the console if it doesn't open automatically.

 ## Customization